ln-markets/api-python/README.md

 ## Usage

-You can import rest class from ln_markets
+You can import rest class from ln_markets:
 ```
 from lnmarkets import rest
 ```